Western Africa: Sexualised violence – a legacy of two decades of armed conflict

 - Ivory Coast: CEFCI

-- Support for feminist organisations and networks
+- Networking for activists, feminist organisations and other networks

 Funding and funders:

 - German Federal Ministry for Economic Cooperation and Development (BMZ)

 - Comic Relief

 - Own resources

 Source: Annual Report 2022

 In the Mano River region of western Africa, sexualised violence is still very widespread.
 For example, a study from Liberia shows that there is a connection between armed conflicts and intimate partner violence after the end of armed conflict.
 Other effects of the civil war, such as trauma and structural discrimination, also burden women and girls to this day.
 Our partner organisations are working to ensure that women and girls can live in dignity and free of violence.
 To achieve this, they focus on the following three fields of activity: